restatedev/examples/basics/basics-kotlin/README.md

-# Examples of the basic concepts for Restate in Java
+# Examples of the basic concepts for Restate in Kotlin

 The examples here showcase the most basic building blocks of Restate. **Durable Execution**, **Durable Promises**, and **Virtual Objects**, and the **Workflows** abstraction built on top